objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

-4) If the EO program file [Picture 5](/images/RewritingInCacheEO1.svg) or an intermediate file [Picture 6](/images/RewritingInCacheEO2.svg) have changed, then the previously cached files becomes invalid.
+4) If the EO program file [Picture 5](/images/RewritingInCacheEO1.svg) or an intermediate file [Picture 6](/images/RewritingInCacheEO2.svg) have changed, then the previously cached files become invalid.
    In this case, the compilation step performs an action again and rewrites outputs.

 <p align="center">